 Company H produces a high-quality piece of educational content designed to help its target audience of B2B tech marketing professionals learn more about B2B lead generation.

-The piece of content is a 23-page eBook, similar to our Complete Guide to B2B Lead Generation 2022 (shameless plug).
-The eBook took a Content Marketing team of two people around three working days to write, two working days for copy edits, and an additional three days for design work.
+The piece of content is a 23-page eBook, similar to our Complete Guide to B2B Technology Lead Generation 2023 (shameless plug).
+The eBook took a content marketing team of two people around two working days of planning time, four days of subject and audience research, three days to write, two days for copy edits, and an additional three days for design work.
 No, this isn't one of those weird math problems you used to have to solve at school.
-Instead, this example shows that you're already looking at eight working days between two people spent on the eBook's production alone.
+Instead, this example shows that you're already looking at 14 working days between two people spent on the eBook's production alone.

 Sound familiar?
 Let's explore the benefits of content syndication to help you get the most out of your content marketing strategy.